-Form 410 is used when organizing a committee, and a Statement of Organization must be filed within 10 days of receiving \$1,000 in contributions.
+Form 410 is used when organizing a campaign committee and must be filed within 10 days of receiving \$1,000 in contributions.
 The form includes a space to indicate the campaign's bank account information.
 File the original and one copy with the Secretary of State's Political Reform Division and a copy with the County Clerk.
-(Note: Form 502 is no longer required.)
+Note: Form 502 is no longer required.